apache/activemq-website/src/components/classic/documentation/jmstemplate-gotchas.md

 > New in 4.x
 >
-> In ActiveMQ Classic [4.x](changes-in-40) we have a new feature called [Subscription Recovery Policy](subscription-recovery-policy) which even in non-durable delivery mode allows a new consumer to go back in time and receive messages delivered within a window (a fixed amount of RAM or time window). e.g. if your broker dies you have 2 minutes to reconnect to another broker and not miss any messages - even without durable delivery.
+> In ActiveMQ [4.x](changes-in-40) we have a new feature called [Subscription Recovery Policy](subscription-recovery-policy) which even in non-durable delivery mode allows a new consumer to go back in time and receive messages delivered within a window (a fixed amount of RAM or time window). e.g. if your broker dies you have 2 minutes to reconnect to another broker and not miss any messages - even without durable delivery.

 ### Recommendations for using JmsTemplate

 *   Never use a regular ConnectionFactory unless you are totally sure it does all the pooling you need
 *   If using in an EJB ensure you use the EJB containers ConnectionFactory
-*   If you are only publishing messages and you are not in an EJB container and you are using ActiveMQ Classic, then you can use either the [PooledConnectionFactory](http://activemq.codehaus.org/maven/apidocs/org/activemq/pool/PooledConnectionFactory.html) or the [Spring CachingConnectionFactory](http://static.springsource.org/spring/docs/2.5.x/api/org/springframework/jms/connection/CachingConnectionFactory.html)
+*   If you are only publishing messages and you are not in an EJB container and you are using ActiveMQ, then you can use either the [PooledConnectionFactory](http://activemq.codehaus.org/maven/apidocs/org/activemq/pool/PooledConnectionFactory.html) or the [Spring CachingConnectionFactory](http://static.springsource.org/spring/docs/2.5.x/api/org/springframework/jms/connection/CachingConnectionFactory.html)
 *   If you are consuming messages its probably simpler & more efficient & less likely to lose messages to avoid using the receive() method and use Spring's [MessageListenerContainer](http://static.springsource.org/spring/docs/2.5.x/reference/FAQ/jms.md#Community/FAQ/jms.mdp) instead
 *   See also [Using Spring to Send JMS Messages](http://bsnyderblog.blogspot.com/2010/02/using-spring-jmstemplate-to-send-/FAQ/jms) and [Using Spring to Receive JMS Messages](http://bsnyderblog.blogspot.com/2010/02/using-spring-to-receive-jms-messages.html)